tom42/agbpack/doc/HUFFMAN.md

 SPDX-License-Identifier: MIT
 -->

-# Huffman encoding/decoding in the GBA BIOS
+# Huffman coding in the GBA BIOS

-This document contains some notes on the huffman encoding scheme implemented the GBA BIOS.
+This document contains some notes on the huffman coding scheme implemented the GBA BIOS.

 ## Terminology